clout-13/phy329_darkenergy_final/README.md

 ---

-Substituting this intto the fluid equation, we can find that the density of this variable dark energy would change with scale factor as:
+Substituting this into the fluid equation, we can find that the density of this variable dark energy would change with scale factor as:

 $\rho_{DE} = \rho_{DE,0}a^{-3(1 + w_0+w_a)}e^{-3w_a(1-a)}$